1jacksonhall/active_directory/notes.md

 Get-NetIPAddress
 #note the interfaceindex for ipv4 address
 Remove-NetIPAddress (IP)
-New-NetIPAddress (NEWIP) -InterfaceIndex (interface) -PrefixLength (network bits/subnet)
+New-NetIPAddress (NEWIP) -InterfaceIndex (interface) -PrefixLength (network bits/subnet) -DefaultGateway (IP)

-#configure dns to point to itself, verify with
+#configure dns on DC to point to itself, verify with
 Get-DNSClientServerAddress –InterfaceIndex
 #set the dns to either the server's IP or loopback address
 Set-DnsClientServerAddress -InterfaceIndex (interface) -ServerAddresses ("*serverIP*","127.0.0.1")

 #client should be able to ping the DC if it is under the same subnet/virtual switch

+#add windows features
+Add-WindowsFeature AD-Domain-Services
+#install forest/promote to domain controller
+Install-ADDSForest -DomainName (DOMAINNAME) -InstallDNS